awesometic/nestjs-ip-filter/README.md

 (^11[0-9].*)
 ```

-And, writing in this way also works on this pacakge.
+And, writing in this way also works on this package.

 But be aware of that you should write the Regex string very carefully to avoid allowing unwanted incoming IP addresses.

-### Baisc usage for Whitelist
+### Basic usage for Whitelist

-You can initialize the dedicated Guard using non-async or async mode, as like the other NestJS packages support.
+You can initialize the dedicated Guard using non-async or async mode, as the other NestJS packages support.

 Use `forRoot` for the static IP address list.